Eric-Patterson/Ecommerce-Site/README.md

 On checkout the users order is uploaded to a new table called orders.

 The design was based around a brand standards guideline that was given to the students.

+When cloned the data will not display due it being dynamically taken from a SAIT database.